-December 10, 1978: The day a 19-year old John McEnroe single-handedly crushed Great Britain in the Davis Cup final
+December 10, 1978: The day 19-year-old John McEnroe single-handedly crushed Great Britain in the Davis Cup final

 On this day, December 10, 1978, John McEnroe clinched the Davis Cup title for the United States.
-Still just a teenager at that point, McEnroe completely overwhelmed Great Britain’s team from start to finish
+A teenager then, McEnroe dominated Great Britain’s team from start to finish

 What exactly happened on that day?